 Meet the Team

-Latoya A. Delmadge, LCSW is a licensed clinical therapist, author of 31 Days of Mindful Proverbs, and business owner of Mindful Proverbs Consultation.
+Latoya A. Delmadge, LCSW-R is a licensed clinical therapist, author of 31 Days of Mindful Proverbs, and business owner of Mindful Proverbs Consultation.
 She has her bachelor's degree in Health Promotion from Liberty University, master's degree in Social Work from Touro College, and is currently pursuing her Doctorate in Community Care and Counseling at Liberty University.
 Her vision for Mindful Proverbs Consultation is a true reflection of her own journey of self-awareness, spiritual growth, change, and transformation.
 Latoya walks with her clients through the journey of processing past trauma and moving to a space of embracing new and healthy narratives according to Biblical truths.

 Latoya is also trained in mindfulness practice from Harvard University and trauma-focused therapy.
 She offers counseling services to individuals, couples, families, and groups and is also available for speaking engagements, workshops, and clinical supervision.
 Some of the events she has done include women's empowerment events, mental health seminars and workshops, couples workshops and marriage seminars, and facilitating teens and young adult mental health programs.